“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 He also serves as a Member of the Resources Committee and the Nominations Committee.

 When appointed to the post of Vice-Chancellor and Chief Executive of the university in 2005, George became the youngest university head in the UK.
-He has been at the university now for over 12 years.
+He is now one of the longest-serving Vice-Chancellors in Britain, having been in the post for over 18 years.
 He holds a Doctorate in the field of Education, a Masters in Business Administration and a BSc in Economics.
 Professor Holmes is also a Fellow of the Institute of Directors.
 He previously edited two International Journals for almost ten years, specialising in Quality Assurance in Education.

 In 2002 he was appointed by the then Secretary of State for Education and Skills as an advisor to the Department, becoming, along with Sir Ron Cooke, one of only two Sector representatives for the Department’s HE Policy Delivery Steering Group, which was assisting in the preparation of the HE White Paper.
 George was, for six years until 2014, on the Board of the Octagon Theatre, Bolton, and was formerly a Board member of the Bolton Lads and Girls Club.
 He was previously a Governor of Bolton School, the ESSA Academy Trust and Bury College.
 He is a founding Trustee of the Bolton University Technical College, and a Governor at Bolton College.